openwallet-foundation/owl-agent-test-harness/README.md

 ### Test Coverage
 To read about what protocols and features from Aries Interop Profile 1.0, see the [Test Coverage Matrix](./TEST-COVERAGE.md).

+### Test Reporting
+For information on enhanced test reporting with the Aries Agent Test Harness, see [Advanced Test Reporting](./TEST-REPORTING.md).